neringabickmore/moneypot/README.md

 #### Wireframes ####

 I designed my site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
-I was focusing on defining basic layout structure of the game console and identifying how displays would change on different screen sizes such as [mobile](/wireframes/wireframe.mobile.jpg), [tablet](/wireframes/wireframe.tablet.jpg) and [desktop](/wireframes/wireframe.desktop.jpg).
+I was focusing on defining the basic layout structure of the game console and identifying how displays would change on different screen sizes such as [mobile](/wireframes/wireframe.mobile.jpg), [tablet](/wireframes/wireframe.tablet.jpg) and [desktop](/wireframes/wireframe.desktop.jpg).

 I have also included additional wireframes for the [contact form](/wireframes/wireframe.contact.jpg) page, [information](/wireframes/wireframe.info.jpg), [winner](/wireframes/wireframe.winner.jpg), [error](/wireframes/wireframe.error.jpg) and [congrats](/wireframes/wireframe.congrats.jpg) modal displays.
 Please note that all of these display layouts will remain the same on all screen sizes.